ManoelSilva/embrapa-viticulture-api/infra/README.md

    - `SSH_PRIVATE_KEY`: Your SSH private key for EC2 instance access
    - `EC2_INSTANCE_ID`: The EC2 instance ID
    - `EC2_SECURITY_GROUP_ID`: The security group ID for the EC2 instance
+   - `MOTHERDUCK_TOKEN`: Token to access motherduck

 2. The GitHub Actions workflow will automatically:
    - Run Python tests using pytest
-   - Deploy changes when merged to the main branch
+   - Deploy changes when merged to the feature/cloud_deploy branch
    - Dynamically allow SSH from the runner's IP during deployment and remove it after
    - SSH into the EC2 instance and run `deploy.sh`, which pulls the latest code and restarts the service